NORSAR

-NORSAR or Norwegian Seismic Array was established in 1968 as part of the Norwegian-US agreement for the detection of earthquakes and nuclear explosions.
+NORSAR is a foundation established in 1968 as part of the Norwegian-US agreement for the detection of earthquakes and nuclear explosions.
+The name derives from the foundation's original project, the Norwegian Seismic Array.

 Description

 Located at Kjeller, north of Oslo, NORSAR runs and maintains seismic arrays in Norway and it is the designated Norwegian National Data Centre for the Comprehensive Nuclear Test Ban Treaty.
 NORSAR conducts basic seismological research, develops software and provides consultancy for the petroleum industry.